pgowrisk/pgowrisk/README.md

 **🎓**   Studying Computer Science at Stony Brook University.

-**💼**   Experienced Work at The Integrity Company as a Software Engineer Intern & Bajaj Finserv as a Software Engineer Intern.
+**💼**   Experienced Work as a Software Engineer Intern at The Integrity Company  & Bajaj Finserv.

 **🌱**   Learning more about Fullstack Software Engineer, Systems Design and Cloud Technologies.